 For example, many sellers find it challenging to manage multiple products on Shopify without an organized system.
-As such, product information management (PIM) has become an increasingly growing solution.
+To address that, product information management (PIM) has become an increasingly popular solution.

 You may benefit from PIM with your Shopify store if you…